Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Simulation Results

 \subsection{Runtime Comparison}

 We then evaluate the computational complexity of the SP-DD-D scheme using the average runtime.
+The parameter settings in the simulation are as follows: $M = 128$, $N = 16$, $Q = 9$, $L = 5$, $I_{DD} = 60 $, $I_{MP} = 100$, $I_1 = 6$ and $I_2 = 4$.
+Table \ref{tblccpa} shows the average runtime of various algorithms when SNR = 15dB.
+We can see that the computational complexity of the proposed SP-DD/SP-DD-D receiver is significantly lower than that of existing SP-OTFS receivers.

-Fig. \ref{FIG:Runtime} compares the average runtime of the SP-DD receiver, the SP-DD-D8 receiver, and the SP-BEM-MP receiver.
+Fig. \ref{FIG:Runtime} compares the average runtime of the SP-DD receiver, the SP-DD-D2 receiver, SP-BEM-MP receiver, and the SP-aided-MP receiver.
 The results are obtained using MATLAB (R2020a) on a computer with a 6-core Intel i7-8700 processor.

-According to Fig. \ref{FIG:Runtime}, we can see that that the proposed SP-DD receiver and SP-DD-D8 receiver are much faster than the SP-BEM-MP receiver.
-Compared to the SP-DD receiver, SP-DD-D8 almost has the same computational complexity, which is consistent with the theoretical analysis.
-According to the results in Fig. \ref{FIG:Compare} and Fig. \ref{FIG:Runtime}, the proposed SP-DD-D8 scheme greatly reduces the computational complexity while with only a slight loss in the BER performance, compared to the SP-BEM-MP receiver.
+According to Fig. \ref{FIG:Runtime}, we can see that that the proposed SP-DD receiver and SP-DD-D2 receiver are much faster than the SP-BEM-MP receiver and SP-aided-MP receiver.
+Moreover, according to Table \ref{tblccpa}, when SNR = 15dB, the runtime of the SP-BEM-MP receiver is 103.07 times longer than that of the SP-DD-D2 receiver.
+To sum up, the SP-DD-D2 receiver has the lowest complexity among all receivers.
+According to the results in Fig. \ref{FIG:Compare}, Fig. \ref{FIG:Runtime} and Table \ref{tblccpa}, the proposed SP-DD/SP-DD-D2 scheme greatly reduces the computational complexity while with only a slight loss in the BER performance, compared to the SP-BEM-MP receiver.